cpbotha/cpbotha.github.io/content/posts/2002-10-14-urgh-mail-server-meltdown.md

   - Uncategorized

 ---
-A DIMM in one of our mail servers decided to break today&#8230; to make a long story short, I had to install a new imap on my own machine (as I switched incoming MXes) and with the new installation a new SSL key was created.
+A DIMM in one of our mail servers decided to break today… to make a long story short, I had to install a new imap on my own machine (as I switched incoming MXes) and with the new installation a new SSL key was created.
 Evolution (the MUA) of course kept on trying the old server key.
 DOH.

-After quite some minutes of swearing, re-installing and doing various other pointless things, I deleted the very suspicious-looking &#8220;cert7.db&#8221; and &#8220;key3.db&#8221; files in ~/evolution.
+After quite some minutes of swearing, re-installing and doing various other pointless things, I deleted the very suspicious-looking “cert7.db” and “key3.db” files in ~/evolution.
 Problem solved.
 This should be somewhere in the Evolution UI or at the very least help system.